-- b) the Friendly Societies Act 1974;

-- c) the Friendly Societies Act 1992;

-- d) the Co-operative and Community Benefit Societies Act 2014;

-- e) the Building Societies Act 1986; or

-- f) the Charities Act 2011.

-- 9.3.2.
-Information is not exempt information if it relates to proposed development for which the Local Planning Authority may grant itself planning permission or permission in principle pursuant to regulation 3 of the Town and Country Planning General Regulations 1992.

-- 9.3.3.
-Information which:

-- a) falls within any of the descriptions referred to in Rule 9.2 of this Part 4A; and

-- b) is not prevented from being exempt by the previous two qualifications is exempt information if having considered all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
+- 9.3.1.
+Information falling within the categories set out in Rule 9.2 of this Part 4A is not exempt information if it is required to be registered under: - a) the Companies Acts (as defined in Section 2 of the Companies Act 2006); - b) the Friendly Societies Act 1974; - c) the Friendly Societies Act 1992; - d) the Co-operative and Community Benefit Societies Act 2014; - e) the Building Societies Act 1986; or - f) the Charities Act 2011. - 9.3.2.
+Information is not exempt information if it relates to proposed development for which the Local Planning Authority may grant itself planning permission or permission in principle pursuant to regulation 3 of the Town and Country Planning General Regulations 1992. - 9.3.3.
+Information which: - a) falls within any of the descriptions referred to in Rule 9.2 of this Part 4A; and - b) is not prevented from being exempt by the previous two qualifications is exempt information if and-having considered is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.